polarhive/arceo/README.md

 ## What's soft-blocking?

 When you use uBlock Origin - you can temporarily whitelist the site to load content should you need it.
 Cold Turkey?
 Block websites systemwide.
 Append the blocklist to your `/etc/hosts` file.
 But unblocking sites takes a bit more time.
 This friction should work to your advantage.

 ## Criteria?

 Anything that has a feed, primarily news sites & mainstream social media, sites that have anti-user behaviour like tracking or unwanted `recommendation engines` waiting to feed you more content, wasting your time.
 Feel free to fork this project & use tune it to your needs.
 I block Facebook, Reddit, Twitter, YouTube & other mainstream social media in my config.

 ## Why did you make this?

-Generally I get all my news via RSS feeds via [newsboat](https://polarhive.ml/dots), in pure plain-text, so I don't hard block in my hosts file.
+Generally I get all my news via RSS feeds via [newsboat](https://polarhive.ml/dots), in pure plain-text, so I don't hard block sites in my hosts file.
 I don't like recommendation engines when I'm browsing.
 I want things to be static, not disturb my workflow.

 ### What's with the name?